-Researchers make use of outstanding facilities and resources at Queen Mary – many are listed on this page.
-You can find detailed descriptions of facilities on academic school and department websites, see the organisational structure page for a list.
+Researchers make use of a variety of facilities and resources at Queen Mary – many are listed on this page.
+You can find detailed descriptions of facilities on academic school and institute websites, see the organisational structure page for a list.
 Queen Mary also contributes to the RCUK-backed equipment sharing database equipment.data and is piloting a new online system for booking our research facilities called iLab.

 Barts Cancer institute is well equipped with additional specialist facilities including:

-- a flow cytometry facility that can provide a high quality professional service related to flow cytometric techniques using cutting edge equipment;
+- flow cytometry facility that can provide a high quality professional service related to flow cytometric techniques using cutting edge equipment

-- a mass spectrometry laboratory which supports researchers with a variety of high quality mass spectrometry based analyses (covering both proteomics and metabolomics);
+- mass spectrometry laboratory which supports researchers with a variety of high quality mass spectrometry based analyses (covering both proteomics and metabolomics)

 - and an extensive Pathology Service which offers a full range of histological techniques.

-- a siRNA Screening facility which allows researchers to carry out high-throughput siRNA and miRNA screens
+- siRNA Screening facility which allows researchers to carry out high-throughput siRNA and miRNA screens

-- a flow cytometry core facility with three high powered high speed flow cytometers are available as well as a three colour LED upright Fluorecence microscope;
+- flow cytometry core facility with three high powered high speed flow cytometers are available as well as a three colour LED upright Fluorescence microscope

 - and a pathology core facility providing histopathology services to members of Queen Mary and other academic institutes, as well as providing a diagnostic service to the private sector.